Puma (character)

 Puma is a character appearing in American comic books published by Marvel Comics.
 Created by Tom DeFalco and Ron Frenz, he first appeared in The Amazing Spider-Man #256 (September 1984), as an adversary of the superhero Spider-Man.
-Despite this, the character does not lack morals or a sense of justice, and eventually turned his life around, becoming a recurring ally of Spider-Man instead, whom he came to respect.
-Puma is the alter ego of Thomas Fireheart, a Native American who was bred to be a perfect warrior prophesied to stop a future threat that might destroy the world, gaining the ability to transform into a humanoid mountain lion werecat at will.
+Despite this, the character does not lack morals or a sense of justice, and eventually reforms and becomes an ally of Spider-Man.
+Puma is the alter ego of Thomas Fireheart, a Native American who was bred to be a perfect warrior prophesied to stop a future threat that might destroy the world, gaining the ability to transform into an anthropomorphic mountain lion.
 He later became a businessman and the CEO of Fireheart Enterprises, as well as a mercenary.

 Publication history

 Puma first appeared in The Amazing Spider-Man #256 and was created by Tom DeFalco and Ron Frenz.
-The inspiration for the character comes from safari cards bought by Tom DeFalco.
+The inspiration for the character comes from safari cards bought by DeFalco.

 In the Puma's earliest appearances, he acted as a mercenary, and an antagonist to Spider-Man, but soon came to respect him.
 Puma was then depicted as an ally of Spider-Man, assisting him on several occasions during The Spectacular Spider-Man series.
 He was associated with the superhero team known as the Outlaws for a time, and was later one of the main characters in the MODOK's 11 limited series.